green-coding-solutions/website/content/blog/carbon-aware-development.md

         response.raise_for_status()
 ```

-When writing the bench marking script it is sensible to not go to crazy with the input creation as this also consumes energy and while we can split it in the end it might make the result not as accurate.
+When writing the benchmarking script it is sensible to not go to crazy with the input creation as this also consumes energy and while we can split it in the end it might make the result not as accurate.

-Here is the complete bench marking script:
+Here is the complete benchmarking script:

 ```python
 import argparse